sbhetwal11/Optimization_in_HPC/README.md

         dist[i, j] = math.sqrt(s)
 ```

- This approach behaves like looping through lists — high Python overhead, no caching, and no parallelization.
+ This approach behaves like looping through lists: high Python overhead, no caching, and no parallelization.

 ---